terra-money/docs/docs/validator/faq.md

 #### Rewards

 When a validator is selected to propose the next block, they must include at least two thirds of the precommits for the previous block in the form of validator signatures.
-Proposers who include more than two thirds recieve a bonus proportional to the amount of additional precomits.
+Proposers who include more than two thirds receive a bonus proportional to the amount of additional precomits.
 This reward ranges from 1% if the proposer includes two thirds of the precommits to 5% if the proposer includes 100% of the precommits.
 If a proposer waits too long however, other validators may timeout and move on to the next proposer.
 This is why validators have to find a balance between wait time to get the most signatures and the risk of losing out on proposing the next block.
 This feature aims to incentivize non-empty block proposals, better networking between validators, and to mitigate censorship.

 **Example:** There are 10 validators with equal stake.
 Each has a 1% commission and 20% self-bonded Luna.
 If a successful block collects 1005 SDT in fees, and the proposer includes 100% of the signatures in their block, they will recieve the full 5% bonus.